 After a debate in the federal parliament in Bern, the Department of Public Health and Planning of the Canton de Vaud and the Department of Preventive and Social Medicine at Lausanne University, have proposed an intercantonal study on DRGs.
 This project, which is managed by Dr Paccaud, has tested the availability and content of medical record summaries.
-The collection of relevant management and medical data was being carried out with the aim of validating the DRG groupings.
-A hospital cost-finding model was then developed.
-The final report on the applicability of these methods to planning and resource allocation is now available.
+The collection of relevant management and medical data is being carried out with the aim of validating the DRG groupings by the end of 1986.
+These are then to be used in developing a hospital cost-finding model.
+The final report on the applicability of these methods to planning and resource allocation is due by 1987.